Alix Klineman: Professional indoor volleyball career

 She also played volleyball in Italy from 2011 to 2015 for Volley Pesaro, Gruppo Sportivo Oratorio Villa Cortese, and AGIL Volley Novara, and with Praia Clube in Brazil for two years.

-She tested positive for anabolic androgenic steroids in 2013 and was suspended for 13 months.
-According to Klineman, the positive results were due to unintentional ingestion of her mother's DHEA supplement.
+Klineman served a 13-month ban from May 2013 to June 2014 for an anti-doping rule violation for use of anabolic androgenic steroids relating to unintentional ingestion of her mother's DHEA supplement.

 Beach volleyball career

 In 2017, Klineman left indoor volleyball to focus on beach volleyball full-time, and was named the Association of Volleyball Professionals (AVP) Rookie of the Year.
 At the end of 2017, Klineman and April Ross became beach volleyball partners.
+In November 2017, Klineman received a "no fault or negligence" ruling after testing positive for prohibited substances as they were contained within contaminated prescription medication.

 Klineman and Ross won the FIVB Dela Beach Open in January 2018, which was the first tournament they played together.
 During the 2018 AVP Pro Beach Volleyball Tour, Klineman and Ross won four tournament events: the Austin Open, the Manhattan Beach Open, the Championships (in Chicago), and the Hawaii Invitational.
 In mid-October 2018, Klineman and Ross won their second FIVB tournament event, earning the gold medal over Brazil at the Yangzhou Open.
 Klineman was named part of the AVP Team of the Year (along with April Ross), and individually honored with the Best Blocker and Most Improved Player awards at the AVP Award Banquet that November.

 In 2019, Klineman's success with Ross continued as they won the Huntington Beach and New York City Open AVP tour events, and won the FIVB Itapema Open mid-May.
 They also won the silver medal at the 2019 Beach Volleyball World Championships in Hamburg, Germany.
 Klineman was again named Best Blocker.

 In July 2020, the two won the AVP Monster Hydro Cup and the Wilson Cup, and in August they won the AVP Champions Cup.

 On August 6, 2021, Klineman and Ross captured the gold medal at the 2020 Summer Olympics, after winning in straight sets versus Australia.
 In the entire tournament, they went undefeated in match play, only losing one set throughout seven matches.
 Two weeks later, the pair won the AVP Manhattan Beach Open, their second time winning this tournament together.